sagemathinc/cocalc/notes/final_push.md

 - [x] (0:15?)
 (0:27) tooltip over file pill should show full path to that file.
 - [x] (0:20?)
 (0:10) search -- show more context
 - [x] (0:20?) when clicking on "recent" the tabs scroll around, due to the scrollbar appearing.
 Need to account for this in ` resize_open_file_tabs` in editor.coffee

-- [ ] (0:20?) clicking on an open file pill, then the search, makes it so it won't scroll vertically.
+- [x] (0:20?)
+(0:05) clicking on an open file pill, then the search, makes it so it won't scroll vertically.
+- [x] (1:00?)
+(0:32) project search -- add a clear button "The search box has no "clear" button, e.g. a circled X, right next to it to clear it." -- suggested by Harald Schilly

 - [ ] (2:00?) make it so foo?[enter] works.